ycc0602/AspNetCore.Docs/aspnetcore/grpc/loadbalancing.md

 * `AddressResolver` - Base type for resolving addresses for the client.
 An address resolver is selected using the address scheme.

-  * `DnsAddressResolver` - Resolves addresses from a DNS host name.
-DNS host names are updated in the background every 5 seconds.
+  * `DnsAddressResolver` - Resolves addresses from a DNS hostname.
+DNS hostnames are updated in the background every 5 seconds.
 DNS resolution is commonly used to load balance over pod instances that have a [Kubernetes headless services](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services).
   * `StaticAddressResolver` - Resolves addresses from a static collection that is specified when the resolver is created.
 Useful if the addresses aren't dynamic.

 * `LoadBalancer` - Base type for picking from the available addresses.
 A load balancer is configured in the service config.